jbratcher/GoThere/Readme.md

     * Select Overide All files (full UI control)
     * Select the ApplicationDBContext for the context
     * Select Add.
-* Manually create Data folder in Areas/Identity and add User class (GoThereUser.cs)
+* Manually create Data folder in Areas/Identity and add User class (ApplicationUser.cs)
 * From the Package Manager Console, add a migration and update the database

 #### Update Scaffolded items to use custom user class